-- cash proceeds from customers and cash paid to suppliers are presented at gross amount, including value added tax (20%); - interest on received investment purpose loans is reported as payments for financial activities while the interest on loans for current activities (for working capital) is included in the operating activities; - interest received from bank deposits is included within cash flows from investing activities; - VAT paid on fixed assets purchased from foreign suppliers is presented within the item 'taxes paid', while that paid on assets purchased from local suppliers is presented within the items "purchase of property, machinery and equipment", "purchase of intangible assets" and "purchase of investment property" in the cash flows from investment activities. - overdraft proceeds and payments are stated net by the Company; - permanently blocked funds for a period of more than 3 months are not treated as cash and cash equivalents; - proceeds under factoring agreements are stated within cash flows from financing activities.
+- cash proceeds from customers and cash paid to suppliers are presented at gross amount, including value added tax (20%); - interest on received investment purpose loans is reported as payments for financial activities while the interest on loans for current activities (for working capital) is included in the operating activities; - interest received from bank deposits is included within cash flows from investing activities; - VAT paid on fixed assets purchased from foreign suppliers is presented within the item 'taxes paid', while that paid on assets purchased from local suppliers is presented within the items 'purchase of PPE', 'purchase of intangible assets' and 'purchase of investment property' within cash flows from investing activities; - overdraft proceeds and payments are stated net by the Company; - permanently blocked funds for a period of more than 3 months are not treated as cash and cash equivalents. - proceeds under factoring agreements are stated within cash flows from financing activities.